EricThomson/deepglue/docs/usage.md

     pip install -e .

 ## Usage

 Import and use:

     import deepglue as dg

-Then all functions will be available such as:
+Then all functions will be available.
+For instance to train a model for one epoch:

-    dg.get_samples_per_category(data_path)
+    dg.train_one_epoch(model, data_loader, loss_function, optimizer)

--- more here soon --
+This is all in early stages -- eventually there will be simple tutorials to show how to use Deep Glue for classification tasks, etc.

 ## More details

 To inspect the different functions and their usage in more detail, see the [API page](api.md).